tensorlakeai/indexify/docs/docs/concepts.md

 2. Filters on additional metadata on the content with the metadata attached to the policy for additional filtering.
 3. Invokes the extractor with the input parameters specified in the policy.

+### Extraction Graphs
+Extraction Policies are chained together to transform content through a series of extractors or enrich content with additional metadata to hydrate structured datastores or vector stores.

+Once data is ingested in a graph, one or many extraction policies pick them up based on the filters set on them, and the content type.
+Any new content created by the extractors of the policy will have the source set to the extraction policy.
+Subsequent extraction policies can set content source as the extraction policy name.

 ![Extraction Policy](images/key_concepts_extraction_policy.png)

-### Vector Index and Retreival APIs
+### Vector Index and Retrieval APIs
 Vector Indexes are automatically created from extractors that returns embeddings.
 You can use any of the supported vector databases(Qdrant, Elastic Search, Open Search, PostgreSQL and LanceDB).
 They can be lookedup using semantic/KNN search.

 ### Structured Data Tables
 Metadata extracted from content is exposed using SQL Queries.
-Content Sources become tables, and any metadata added to content for a given source can be queried either by using the ID of content or by predicates to a sql query.
+Every Extraction Graph exposes a virtual SQL table, and any metadata added to content can be queried by SQL Queries on the virtual table.

-Example - If you create a policy named `object_dector` which runs the Yolo object detector against all images ingested, you can query all the images which has a ball like this -
+Example - If you create a policy named `object_detector` which runs the YOLO object detector against all images ingested, you can query all the images which has a ball like this -

 ```
 select * from object_detector where object_name='ball'
 ```

-### Extraction Graphs
-Extraction Policies can be chained together to transform content through a series of extractors or enrich content with additional metadata to hydrate structured datastores or vector stores.

-The root of every graph is ingestion.
-Once data is ingested, one or many extraction policies pick them up based on the filters set on them.
-Any new content created by the extractors of the policy will have the source set to the extraction policy.
-Subsequent extraction policies can set content source as the extraction policy name.

-#### Namespaces
-Namespaces are logical abstractions for storing related content.
-Namespaces allow partitioning data based on security and organizational boundaries.